JuliaRobotics/Caesar.jl/docs/src/concepts/concepts.md

 ## Julia and Help

-The first thing in Julia is learning how to get the Help Documentation for a function, or finding any function in the first place.
 When launching the REPL in a terminal or and IDE like VS Code (see link for documtation website):
 ```bash
 $ julia -O3
                _